TBradfordSprague/GettingCleaningDataProject/ReadMe.md

 - **ReadMe.md** is this file.

-- **run_analysis.R** is the R script that transforms the source data files into a single, cleaned data file, CleanedData.csv, and also creates a new tidy data file of group means, named NewTidyDataFile.txt. *If you run the script, "CleanedData.csv" will appear, but may be safely ignored.* For further analysis of the data, however, would likely be useful.
+- **run_analysis.R** is the R script that transforms the source data files into a single, cleaned data file, CleanedData.csv, and also creates a new tidy data file of group means, named NewTidyDataFile.txt. *If you run the script, "CleanedData.csv" will appear, but may be safely ignored.* For further analysis of the data, however, it would likely be useful.

 - **NewTidyDataFile.txt** is the tidy data file of group means by activity and subject required in the project assignment.

 - **CleanedData.csv** is the cleaned data which will be produced if you run the R script. *This file is not in this repo and is not a required part of the course project.
 If you run the script and it appears, you may ignore it.*

-- **CodeBook.md** documents the variables in the files NewTidyData.csv and CleanedData.csv together with the steps taken by the script "run_analysis.R" to produce the csv file.
+- **CodeBook.md** documents the variables in the files NewTidyData.csv and CleanedData.csv together with the steps taken by the script "run_analysis.R" to produce the csv file and NewTidyDataFile.txt.
 A reference section is included at the end documenting the data sources.

 * Please note: The .md files, while legible, are not conveniently human readable.
 Reading through GitHub or RStudio's "Preveiw HTML" function is recommended.